Editor’s Note

 - Why is 17 mesh the most common choice for orchards?

-Because orchards require extremely high ventilation over large canopy areas.
+Orchards require extremely high ventilation across large canopy areas.
 17 mesh blocks large insects while maintaining airflow, reducing disease pressure and wind load on structures.

 - Can 17 or 25 mesh stop fruit flies or SWD?